-- Check to make sure all doors and windows are closed before arming the system.
+- Check to make sure all doors and windows are closed and locked before arming the system.

 - After disarming the system, confirm that the alarm is turned off (indicated by a green disarmed status on the touchscreen or in the Cox Home Security app on your smartphone).